 At Glendowie College, students use a variety of learning media.
 They will also need to use their devices to access applications such as Google Classroom, Education Perfect, Sibelius and more.
 Some applications incur a cost (e.g. licence or usage fee) while others are free.
 The course handbook identifies this.

 Increasingly the resources and applications used by students are online.
-This is especially the case in the junior school.
-However, as students progress into senior subjects, they may want to purchase specialist software that needs to be downloaded and installed on their device.
+As students progress into senior subjects, they may want to purchase specialist software that needs to be downloaded and installed on their device.
 Read the “Buying Devices (Guidelines)" to learn more about this.

-We are aware that some families may struggle to afford a device for the college.
+We are aware that some families may struggle to afford a device.
 Please note that a device is NOT compulsory.
 See “Financial Support” if you would like more information about this.

 NEW STUDENTS: